system76/docs/content/install-pop.md

 Requirements: At the time of this writing Pop!\_OS only runs on 64-bit x86 architecture, 2 GB of RAM is required, 4 GB of RAM is recommended and 20 GB of storage is recommended.

+The installer may fail if the BIOS is running in legacy mode, UEFI/EFI mode is recommended to avoid the issue.

 ## Download the Pop!\_OS.iso image

 From <https://pop.system76.com/>, choose **DOWNLOAD**, and then choose from the current release (default), or the Long Term Support (LTS) image.
 The download dialog includes the current _Requirements_, and download _Filesize_, as well as the image checksums used to verify the file once downloaded.